Limited time discount

 FAQ on Post-Purchase Survey Questions

-What is the ideal length for a post-purchase survey?
+What is the purpose of a post-purchase survey?

 When is the best time to send a post-purchase survey?